 In terms of hygiene, both types of soap are effective at removing bacteria and dirt from your skin.
 However, some people believe that bar soaps may harbor bacteria if not stored properly between uses.
 This can be avoided by using a clean soap dish or letting the bar dry completely after each use.
 Ultimately, whether you choose bar or liquid soap depends on your personal preferences and needs.

 How is your Liquid Soap made vs. Bar Soap?

 Soap is made from combining a fat or oil with an alkali substance, producing lye.
 This produces a molecular reaction called saponification.
 In bar soapmaking, lye used is typically sodium hydroxide, and in liquid soap, it tends to be potassium hydroxide.
 This allows the end product to be more water-soluble.
 The lye is transformed via saponification, so that there’s very little or none of it left in its pure form in the final product.

 - You can learn more from us about How Soap Works here.

 Which Type of Soap is More Softening?

-Both our liquid and bar soaps from The English Soap Company are scented with one of their exquisite fragrances and benefit from added softening ingredients to ensure your hands feel cared for.
+Both our bar and liquid soaps from The English Soap Company are scented with beautifully crafted fragrances and benefit from added softening ingredients to ensure that your hand and skin feel cared for.

 Bar soaps from The English Soap Company are enhanced with rich shea butter, which deeply moisturises and protects the skin.

-Our new Kew Gardens Hand & Body Washes from The English Soap Company also contain aloe vera and vitamin E, to leave your hands feeling clean, pampered and nourished.
+Our Kew Gardens Hand Washes from The English Soap Company also contain vitamin E and aloe vera, to leave your hands feeling pampered, nourished, and clean.